benrudolph/ascend.report/index.md

 We soon discovered there needed to be a human system in place for each organization to send SMS after the pilot was over.
 We didn't want everyone haphazardly sending messages, but we also didn't want one person to have absolute control over the system.
 Under these contraints, we came up with a plan that composed of:

-* Focal point - This person was resonsible for sending broadcasts and polls.
+* Focal point - This person was responsible for sending broadcasts and polls.
 S/he was also the person to receive message requests from others in the organization.
-* Daily messenger - This person handled all the messages that were sent in to the system on an individual basis.
+* Daily messenger - This person handled all the messages that were sent into the system on an individual basis.
 * Supervisor - The supervisor was in charge of giving the final check on the broadcast messages that were sent.

 You can view our more detailed version [here](https://docs.google.com/document/d/14C5gVPdaXYDcRy6uoHMVeJlnFavVHKuHurwKriIJDoI/edit).
 This also includes a few guidelines on the types of messages that should and should not be sent.